openstack-archive/tripleo-incubator/notes.md

  - If you want to ssh into this machine, ensure openssh-server is installed and use ssh-copy-id to copy your public key into it.
 This will also help establish that your VM can reach the internet to obtain packages.
+ - If you don't copy your SSH id in, you will still need to ensure that /home/stack/.ssh/authorized_keys on your bootstrap node has some kind of public SSH key in it

  - Workaround https://bugs.launchpad.net/horizon/+bug/1070083 -

            cd /usr/bin && sudo ln -s nodejs node; cd ~